|Previous College:||GCSU '01|

 After a 2011-12 season that involved some struggles, the 2012-13 season brought much more success.
 The Bobcats started off the year going on a seven-game winning streak.
 Smith’s squad ended the year with an over all record of 12-14 and 8-11 in the PBC.

-In his three seasons, Smith has produced five All-PBC Team selections, and the second All-American in program history in Chimere Jordan.
+In his four seasons, Smith has produced six All-PBC Team selections, and the second All-American in program history in Chimere Jordan.
 The Bobcats also picked up their first Academic All-American honor in program history in 2012-13 for Shanteona Keys.

 Smith has spent over 10 years at Georgia College, arriving first as a player in 1999 after two seasons at Wallace Community College in Alabama.
 He was an All-Peach Belt Conference (PBC) Second Team selection in 2001 for the Bobcats, after playing a sixth-man role on the best team in program history, the 1999-2000 Elite Eight squad.